 How to Build an Assisted Living Care Team

-Building an effective assisted living care team is crucial for success in senior care as the staff of care professionals provide not only companionship, medical expertise and program stimulation for the senior residents; they also provide the foundation for the community.
+Building an effective assisted living care team is crucial for success in senior care as care professionals provide not only companionship, medical expertise and program stimulation for the senior residents; they also provide the foundation for the community.

-Residents build relationships with staff in assisted living and rely on them for quality care.
 “An assisted living community is nothing without the expert care and team of professionals working behind the scenes,” comments Dr. Leslie Kernisan, A Place for Mom expert and geriatrician.
-“It is these people who families trust with their loved ones.”
-Learn more about how to build an assisted living care team for your family.
+“It is these people who families trust with their senior loved ones.”
+Learn more about four simple steps that you can take to build an assisted living care team with your family.

-There is nothing more emotional than watching loved ones give up their independence and require round-the-clock care.
-When families and seniors select an assisted living community, it’s a life changing decision.
-It can be such an intimidating choice that many families ultimately choose an assisted living community where they either make emotional connections with the staff or find a medical team they trust.
+There is nothing more emotional than watching parents and senior loved ones give up their independence and require round-the-clock care.
+When families and seniors select an assisted living community, it’s a life-changing decision.

-“People need to be informed and educated and look at the big picture.
-Communities need people who can step up to this obligation,” she notes.
+Dr. Kernisan notes, “People need to be educated and informed and need to look at the big picture.
+Communities need people who can step up to this obligation.”

-Learn more from these tips to building a successful assisted living care team:
+Learn more from these four tips on how to build a successful assisted living care team with your family:

 Good care requires teamwork, bottom line.
 The assisted living managers need to be on the same page as the event and kitchen staff, and the medical teams to keep everyone informed.
-Quality of life for residents also includes good camaraderie, community harmony and fun events, and good teamwork is the heart of each of these things.
-There needs to be a system in place to keep everyone on the same page and keep the community coordinated, fun and professional.
+Quality of life for residents also includes camaraderie and community harmony, and good teamwork is the heart of each of these things.
+There needs to be a system in place to keep everyone on the same page and keep the community coordinated and professional.

-What do you think is important in building an assisted living care team?
-Do you have any experiences to share?
-We’d like to hear your stories in the comments below.
+What do you think is most important when building an assisted living care team?
+We’d like to hear your suggestions in the comments below.